 Identification of Best Management Practices

-Best Management Practices BMP’s are those practices determined to be practical, acceptable to the public, and effective in preventing water pollution or reducing the amount of pollution generated by non-point sources.
+Best Management Practices BMPs are those practices determined to be practical, acceptable to the public, and effective in preventing water pollution or reducing the amount of pollution generated by non-point sources.
 Best management practices include information and education programs, technical and financial assistance, technology transfer, demonstration projects, monitoring/evaluation systems, and regulation and enforcement.
-The Tribal Environmental Protection Agency and other departments within the Tribe will develop and present BMP’s to the Tribal Council for approval in accordance with the Tribe’s Legislative Procedures Act.
+The Tribal Environmental Protection Agency and other departments within the Tribe will develop and present BMPs to the Tribal Council for approval in accordance with the Tribe’s Legislative Procedures Act.

 Reservation wide program objectives include current as well as proposed programs and identify activities, products, responsible agencies, and funding.
-Existing non-point source problem and current conditions were assessed in the Hoopa Valley Indian Reservation Water Quality Assessment.
-The Tribal Council is responsible for forest management activities, such as, surface mining, firewood cutting, fishing, grazing, herbicide use, wellhead protection, and road building, has approved BMP’s.
-The following non-exhaustive lists of BMP’s have been approved by the Tribal Council:
+Existing non-point source problem and current conditions were assessed in the Hoopa Valley Indian Reservation Water Quality Assessment (LACO Associates 1991b) and non-point source assessment and management program (HVTEPA, 1997).
+The Tribal Council is responsible for overseeing forest management activities, such as, surface mining, firewood cutting, fishing, grazing, herbicide use, wellhead protection, and road building.
+The following non-exhaustive lists of BMPs have been approved by the Tribal Council: